 So far so good.

-After they sign up, you deliver the cheat sheet in the welcome email, and then send another email with more exercise tips.
-Afterwards, you send a series of emails about diet supplements they should be taking.
+After they sign up, you deliver the cheat sheet in the welcome email and then send another email with more exercise tips.
+Afterward, you send a series of emails about diet supplements they should be taking.